-For the same reason, many participate in NaNoWriMo.
-This is a way to be able to say you created something you’ve wanted to create, or met a challenge few meet.
+For the same reason, many take part in NaNoWriMo.
+This is a way to say you created something you’ve wanted to create, or met a challenge few meet.

-If I’m not going to finish them, why should I start?
+If I will not finish them, why should I start?

 It’s fun to push yourself and expand where your creative spirit can go.
 Writing a new short story allows you to play in worlds, universes, genres you may not have played in.
 It keeps the creative mind fed, energies high, and gives you a new place to play every day.

 What goodies are you giving away?

 Everyone signing up for the event gets a writing guide that includes printable prompts, information on the event, and tips for using your stories after the month is over.

 4theWords is an RPG for writers, allowing for the gamification of our creations.
 We complete quests, develop stories, interact with their community and encourage support for one another.
 The first month of the game is always free.
 For members of the 31 stories community, a second month will also be free as we will give away codes for that opportunity.

 Where do I sign up to get the goodies?